QiaoRenOreo/Rainfall-Estimation-using-Satellite-Based-Algorithm/README.md

 # bachelorAssignment: Estimation of Rainfall by Integrating a Satellite-Based Algorithm and Rain Gauge Networks
-The complete report of this project is [here](https://github.com/QiaoRenOreo/Rainfall-Estimation-using-Satellite-Based-Algorithm/blob/master/report_QiaoRen_final.pdf)
+The complete report of this project is [on this page](https://github.com/QiaoRenOreo/Rainfall-Estimation-using-Satellite-Based-Algorithm)

 ## Abstract
 The spatial and temporal distribution of precipitation is very important for scientific uses and human being’s life [1].
 The main goal of this study is to automate the process of producing precipitation estimates, based on gauge precipitation observation and satellite precipitation estimates.
 The scripts use ILWI-Python extensions (ilwis4).
 The algorithm applied in this study is Combined Scheme (CoSch) technique [1].
 In order to generalize the script, two cases have been implemented: Latin America case and Africa case.
 The scripts and the precipitation estimation results produced in both cases are very useful for future work.